 2. Tensions in Iran and Syria could limit the oil supply

 Ongoing conflicts in oil-rich countries in the Middle East, namely Syria and Iran, have provided support for oil prices over the last few months.
 With the tensions in Syria expected to spread to its neighboring countries in the Persian Gulf, such as Saudi Arabia and Qatar, the oil supply could take another huge blow later on.It doesn’t help that the EU halted its oil imports from Syria back when the war started in March.
 Similarly, Iran has also been placed under oil imports sanctions by the EU, U.S., and several Western nations due to their disputed nuclear program.
 Because of these embargoes, oil production in both Syria and Iran has been at a standstill, placing additional downward pressure on the oil supply.

 3. Expectations of further stimulus from the Fed

 Last but certainly not least, talks of another round of quantitative easing from the Federal Reserve are pushing commodity prices higher lately.
 Recall that the downbeat FOMC July meeting minutes brought QE3 speculations back to the surface, prompting traders to price in their expectations of further stimulus down the line.

 Bear in mind that, if the Fed prints more money to stimulate the U.S. economy, the value of the U.S. dollar could drop.
-As a result, commodities which are usually treated as hedges to inflation would rise in value.
+As a result, commodities that are usually treated as hedges to inflation would rise in value.

-Of course this isn’t exactly good news for U.S. consumers who are already frowning about rising gas prices, which are nearing $4 per gallon again.
+Of course, this isn’t exactly good news for U.S. consumers who are already frowning about rising gas prices, which are nearing $4 per gallon again.
 If Bernanke confirms the possibility of QE3 during his Jackson Hole speech this week, commodities could shoot up again and crude oil might even break above the $100/barrel barrier.